Definitions and Terms

 Certificate of Status, Certificate of Compliance, Certificate of Good Standing

 Typically a one page certified document as to whether a corporation is active or not

 Provides a copy of an Ontario Master Business Licence.

 Provides a copy of the Articles of Incorporation, Articles of Amendment, Articles of Revival or Articles of Dissolution for an Ontario corporation

-A BN number is a corporate tax number that is provided by Revenue Canada for corporations.
+Corporate tax number provided by Revenue Canada for corporations

 9 Digit number provided for a Master Business Licence in Ontario